 15 credits, Level 5

-The module takes a lifecourse approach from birth and infancy through midlife and old age to death and dying, with each week’s topics covering sociological theory and debate and their application to empirical work and policy.
+You’ll take a lifecourse approach, from birth and infancy through midlife and old age to death and dying.
+Each week’s topics will cover sociological theory and debate.

 100%: Coursework (Essay, Portfolio)